mui/material-ui/docs/data/joy/components/card/card.md

 ## Introduction

-The Joy UI Card component comes with several complementary utility components to handle various use cases:
+The Joy UI Card component includes several complementary utility components to handle various use cases:

 - [Card](#basics): a surface-level container for grouping related components.
-- [Card Overflow](#overflow): a supplemental wrapper that stretches a Card's contents to fill all edges.
+- [Card Overflow](#overflow): a supplemental wrapper that expands a Card's contents to fill all edges.
-- [Card Cover](#card-cover): an optional container for displaying background images and gradient layers behind the Card Content.
+- [Card Cover](#card-layers): an optional container for displaying background images and gradient layers behind the Card Content.
-- [Card Content](#card-cover): an optional wrapper that brings content to the front when used with the Card Cover.
+- [Card Content](#card-layers): an optional wrapper that brings content to the front (commonly but not always used with the Card Cover).

 ## Basics